dozieu/dozieu.github.io/README.md

 # dozieu.github.io

-Hobbyist programmer with the desire to learn, create and share
+Hobbyist programmer with the desire to learn, create and share.

-Languages: Python and a little HTML, CSS, JS and Solidity.
+Languages: Python and a little HTML, CSS, JS and Solidity

 Fields of interest: Automation, DevOPS, Networking, Collaboration, Security, Blockchain